 - Have four consecutive quarters of positive earnings results.

 The S&P 500 gives a higher percentage to companies with the largest market caps.
 This is known as index weight.
 Company weighting in the index is found by taking a company market cap and dividing it by the total of all the market caps found in the index.
 The index acts by float-weighting, which indicates that the company market caps adjust according to the number of outstanding shares available to publicly trade in the market.

 The S&P is considered a benchmark performance indicator for many individual and institutional investors.
 This is due to the S&P’s large sector coverage and the strict qualifying guidelines for corporations to join the index.
 When people say “the market,” they are referring to the S&P 500.

 Largest Companies in the S&P 500 by Index Weight

-Below are the largest companies by index weight in the S&P 500.
+Below are the largest companies (and their stock symbols) by index weight in the S&P 500.
 These companies are dominate players in their respective industries.
 Furthermore, they possess a very strong market share in their industry.

 - Microsoft Corp (MSFT)

 - Apple Inc. (AAPL)